michaelaliotti/michaelaliotti.github.io/_posts/2022-10-24-we-are-what-we-worship.md

----
-title: We are what we worship
+# We are what we worship
----

 How we live is a reflection of what's most important to us.